-16. You haven’t chosen me, but I’ve chosen you, and I’ve appointed you, that you should go and bear fruit, and your fruit remain, so that the Father may give you whatever you ask Him in my name.
+16. You haven’t chosen me, but I’ve chosen you, and I’ve appointed you, that you should go and bear fruit and that your fruit remain, so that whatever you ask the Father in my name, He will give you.

 17. These things I command you, so that you love one another.

-18. If the world hate you, you know that it hated me before it hated you.
+18. If the world hate you, know that it hated me before it hated you.

-19. If you were of the world, the world would befriend its own; but since you’re not of the world — on the contrary, I’ve chosen you out of the world — because of this, the world hates you.
+19. If you were of the world, the world would love its own; but since you’re not of the world — on the contrary, I’ve chosen you out of the world — the world does hate you.

 20. Remember the statement that I made to you: ‘A servant isn’t greater than his master.’
 If they persecuted me, they’ll also persecute you.
 If they obeyed my word, they’ll also obey yours.’

-21. But all these things they’ll do to you because of my name, because they don’t know the One who sent me.
+21. But all these things they’ll do to you because of my name, for they don’t know the One who sent me.

-22. Had I not come and spoken to them, they would not have sin, but now they don’t have an excuse for their sin.
+22. Had I not come and spoken to them, they would not have sin, but now they have no excuse for their sin.

 23. He who hates me, hates my Father also.

-24. If I hadn’t done the works among them that no other man has done, they would have no sin, but now, they’ve seen and hated both me and my Father.
+24. If I had not done the works among them that no other has done, they would have no sin, but now, they have seen, and they have hated both me and my Father.